pinnaculum/levior/README.md

 is never cached.

 Set the *cache* attribute in your rule to cache the data.
-The *ttl* (time-to-live) attribute determines the expiration lifetime for the resource's content in the cache.
+The *ttl* (time-to-live) attribute determines the expiration lifetime (in seconds) for the resource's content in the cache.
 The data will be served from the cache until the ttl expires (subsequent requests will trigger a refetch).